icw-Numen/ivy-bot/README.md

 [(Back to Table of Contents)](#table-of-contents)

 ## Assets
-You can find all the images/artwork used by Ivy [in this link](https://sta.sh/21qy8xqbpkxm).
-And yes, I've made all of these myself.
+You can find all the icons/art used by Ivy [in this link](https://sta.sh/21qy8xqbpkxm).
+Unused stuff included.
+And yes, I made all of that myself.

 [(Back to Table of Contents)](#table-of-contents)